 As the end of the school year approaches, one of the more popular questions we receive has to do with the salary notice schools provide to their employees.
 Legally, RC 3319.12 requires boards of education, by the first day of July, to give each teacher who holds a valid contract for the succeeding school year a “notice” of the salary they are to be paid.
-Of course, the law also stipulates that this salary shall not be less than the salary paid during the preceding year unless the reduction is part of a uniform plan affecting the entire district.
+A similar notice requirement appears in RC 3319.082 for nonteaching school employees.
+These laws also stipulate that the salaries to be paid shall not be less than the salary paid during the preceding year unless the reduction is part of a uniform plan affecting the entire district.

 In practical terms, for many years districts provided this notice in written form and included it with the final pay check mailed to employees in June.
 However, with the widespread acceptance of direct deposit, providing these salary notices became a unique and separate mailing from the district treasurer’s office, although the law does not specifically require these notices to be mailed.
 While there is no affirmative statement on the topic, electronic notification (via email) would seem to suffice.